-An accessible tram service (route 109) operates from the Beacon Cove terminus right into the centre of the centre with stops along Collins Street.
+An accessible tram service (route 109) operates from the Beacon Cove terminus right into the centre of the city with stops along Collins Street.
 Route 109 operates flat floor roll in trams from elevated tram platforms.
 Each platform has a 1 in 14 ramp at one end for wheelchair users.
 The accessible stops are:

 The Tram terminus is a pleasant 10 minute walk/roll from the cruise terminal.
 On Cruise visiting days an accessible bus shuttle operates from the terminal to the Beacon Cove terminus.